ShohamD1121/online-market-backend/README.md

 ### To build and run the backend, follow these steps:

-1. Clone the repository
+1. Clone the repository.
-2. Navigate to the root directory of the project
+2. Navigate to the root directory of the project.
-3. Run the following command to build the project: mvn clean install
+3. Run the following command to build the project: mvn clean install.
-4. Navigate to the directory of the microservice you want to run
+4. Navigate to the directory of the microservice you want to run.
-5. Run the following command to start the microservice: mvn spring-boot:run
+5. Run the following command to start the microservice: mvn spring-boot:run.
 6. Once the microservice is up and running, you can access its endpoints through the appropriate URL.